StarlingUAS/ProjectStarling/docs/details/adding_physical_drone.md

 KERNEL=="ttyS0", SYMLINK+="px4fmu"
 ```

-Note also that you will need to set the correct parameters on the pixhawk itself.
-[See this example of PX4](https://docs.px4.io/main/en/peripherals/mavlink_peripherals.html#example)
+You will also need to set the correct parameters on the pixhawk itself.
+[See this example of PX4](https://docs.px4.io/main/en/peripherals/mavlink_peripherals.html#example).
+In particular, whatever baudrate you set for `SER_TEL2_BAUD`, you will also need to set the mavros reading baudrate, otherwise it will fail.
+For a particular drone, you can edit the `VEHICLE_FCU_URL` env var `/etc/starling/vehicle.config` specified below.
+Instead of `115200` you can put whichever baudrate you need.
+By default the baudrate is set to `57600`.
+The default pixhawk serial baudrate is `921600`.

 ### Vehicle Specific Setup